hmajid2301/articles/25. AJAX with PrismJS/README.md

 ---
-title: 'Make PrismJS editable'
+title: "Make PrismJS editable"
-tags: ['javascript', 'ajax', 'prismjs']
+tags: ["javascript", "ajax", "prismjs"]
-license: 'public-domain'
+license: "public-domain"
+date: 20200510T10:00Z
-published: false
+published: true
-cover_image: 'images/cover.jpg'
+cover_image: "images/cover.jpg"
 ---

 In this article, we will go over how you can make PrismJS code blocks editable and force PrismJS to re-render so the code